DJBarnes/django-dump-die/README.md

 <br>

-Lastly add the corresponding middleware to your Django `settings.py` file:
+Next add the corresponding middleware to your Django `settings.py` file:
 ```python
 MIDDLEWARE = [
     ...